haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <br>
 #### 2. HPC/batch mode

 In this mode HADDOCK3 will typically be started on your local server (e.g. the login node) and will dispatch jobs to the batch system of your cluster.
 Two batch systems are currently supported: `slurm` and `torque` (defined by the `batch_type` parameter).
-In the configuration file you will have to define the `queue` name and the maximum number of concurent jobs sent to the queue (`queue_limit`).
+In the configuration file you will have to define the `queue` name and the maximum number of concurrent jobs sent to the queue (`queue_limit`).
 Since HADDOCK3 single model calculations are quite fast, it is recommended to calculate multiple models within one job submitted to the batch system.
 The number of model per job is defined by the `concat` parameter in the configuration file.
 You want to avoid sending thousands of very short jobs to the batch system if you want to remain friend with your system administrators...

 An example of the relevant parameters to be defined in the first section of the config file is: